-Since the council is a delegate body consisting of representatives from community home demonstration clubs, club organization precedes that of permanent council organization though the agent on entering a county may call together a temporary group representative of the home makers in the various communities to advise them in the organization of clubs in their respective communities.
+Since the council is a delegate body consisting of representatives from community home demonstration clubs, club organization precedes that of permanent council organization though the agent on entering a county which has not been organized for home demonstration work may call together a temporary group representative of the home makers in the various communities to advise them in the organization of clubs in their respective communities.
 This group is not a county home demonstration council and serves only until such a time as there may be enough club representatives to organize a permanent council.

-Every group working together for a common purpose should adopt a few simple rules to which all members pledge themselves to conform so that the group may work together harmoniously and efficiently.
+Every group working together for a common purpose should adopt rules to which all members pledge themselves to conform so that the group may work together harmoniously and efficiently.
+These rules should always be written in the affirmative and positively stated.

 The number and character of the rules vary with the size and purposes of the group.
-It is necessary however for the council to adopt standing rules providing regulations in regard to:
+It is necessary, however, for the council to adopt standing rules providing regulations in regard to: